omriperi/sessionOffload/doc/Tunnels_Offload.md

 ```

-Since this IPSec tunnel is decrypting the packet, and get the packet already encapsulated, the offload device shuold match on the outer IP.
+Since this IPSec tunnel is decrypting the packet, and get the packet is already encapsulated, the offload device should match on the outer IP.

 In this case, the device will match on outer IP source is "6.6.6.6", and destination is "7.7.7.7".